ConstantineLignos/MORSEL/README.md

   debug output there isn't much to see here.
 Almost everything you want to set is set via the parameter file, not command-line arguments.

 For example, if you want to run on the Brown corpus wordlist, write the analysis to `out.txt`, write the log to `log.txt`, and use the conservative parameter set do the following:

-`java -jar morsel.jar data/test/brown_wordlist.txt out.txt log.txt params/conservative.txt`
+`java -jar target/morsel-1.0-SNAPSHOT-jar-with-dependencies.jar data/test/brown_wordlist.txt out.txt log.txt params/conservative.txt`

 If you're using a data set of any significant size, you'll want to increase Java's maximum heap size, see Java's `Xmx` flag.